adedayoas91/calcium-transient-rising-flanks/README.md

 This algorithm has been detailed in the paper ...

+In other to be able to select appropriate association for any pair of neuron
+- We can start with outliers detection algorithm which performs best on the data as shown in [here](https://github.com/adedayoas91/risingFlanks/blob/main/plot_anomaly_comparison.ipynb) to remove the outliers which might be as a result of artefact in data.
-In other to be able to select appropriate correlation for any pair of neuron the [Classification of Scatter Plot Images Using Deep Learning](https://dergipark.org.tr/tr/download/article-file/1910064) and [ScagCNN](https://phamvanvung.github.io/publications/ScagCNN.pdf) papers will be used to identify the shape of data points in scatterplots after outliers detection algorithm which performs best on the data as shown in [here](https://github.com/adedayoas91/risingFlanks/blob/main/plot_anomaly_comparison.ipynb).
-We can then run the CNN framework to detect the shape of the data after the  outliers which might be as a result of artefact in data have been removed.
+- We can then use the procedures in [Classification of Scatter Plot Images Using Deep Learning](https://dergipark.org.tr/tr/download/article-file/1910064) and [ScagCNN](https://phamvanvung.github.io/publications/ScagCNN.pdf) to identify the shape of data points in scatterplots that actually coordinate to a proper correlation.
+We can then run the CNN framework to detect the shape of the data.